kbingham/libcamera/Documentation/guides/pipeline-handler.rst

   implemented on a compatible physical layer such as MIPI D-PHY or MIPI C-PHY.
   Other design are possible but less common, such as LVDS or the legacy BT.601 and BT.656 parallel protocols.
-  ..
-TODO: Insert references to the open CSI-2 (and other) specification.

 - Image Signal Processor (ISP): A specialized media processor which applies digital transformations on image streams.
 ISPs can be integrated as part of